What is OSHA's definition of a "Confined Space"?

 There are several safety precautions that individuals need to be aware of in their daily work environments, however, confined spaces have continued to be recognized as critical due to the number of deaths and fatalities around confined space and hazardous gas exposure.

-According to OSHA, from 2005-2011 there were a total of 481 confined space entry fatalities, and 160 deaths as a result of hazardous atmospheres.
+According to OSHA, there continues to be 500+ confined space entry fatalities, and over 200 deaths as a result of hazardous atmospheres just within the past few years.

 Where to gain additional guidance?